Hod she'b Gevurah

 Today our focus is on the left side of the Tree of Life.
 The connection is experienced between Gevurah at the left shoulder, and Hod at the left hip.
 Gevurah provides form for the emotional energies from Chesed, while Hod provides sensations that form from the physical energies flowing from Netzach.
 Hod is “Glory”, the fulfilment of physical sensation.

 All forms grow rigid over time.
-The the nature of form is to perpetuate itself, and if it cannot expand, it will grow dense and rigid.
+The nature of form is to perpetuate itself, and if it cannot expand, it will grow dense and rigid.
+Yet if it expands too much, it will become overwhelming.
 All energies can overwhelm.
 That is the nature of force.
-Negative judgements keep form constrained.
-Blessings invite flexibility, and foster growth.
+Negative judgements, or curses, keep form constrained, whereas blessings invite flexibility and foster growth.
 Therefore we bless the sensations we are manifesting in physical forms, that we might become more, that we can grow more fully into the being that G-d wants us to be.
-Today, I acknowledge each feeling, each sensation and each perception as a wonder in itself.

 Reflections